June 15, 2020

 Please note that the different rooms within an apartment may be mixed gendered, and so you may be sharing a common space/bathroom with opposite genders.
 All apartments are also able to accommodate Emotional Support Animals.
 If possible mix-genders and/or ESAs are a concern, you may want to consider an option room in a residence hall instead.
 Reminder — Manning and Mather are animal-free and will have option rooms available.

-To participate in the Option Housing process, please come to the Office of Residential Life on Wednesday, April 24, 2019 at 4:30 p.m.
+To participate in the Option Housing process, please come to the Office of Residential Life on the date to be determined.

 Students who had hoped for a single, but were unable to select a single room during the general selection process due to unavailability, will need to come to the Option Housing process to select housing.
 Since a single may still be a student’s first choice, a Housing Wait-List will be available after all housing selection process have been completed.